 These days, the Canal Saint-Martin is not used for any commercial purposes, other than the leisure boat cruises run for tourists.
 Indeed, it was almost closed and turned into a highway in the 1960s, before wiser urban planning prevailed.
-Today, it is one of the most scenic spots in Paris.

 There are boat cruises that start in the Bassin de la Villette in the north of Paris, and sail through the Canal Saint Martin before entering the Seine River.
 If you are looking at a map of Paris, you may be slightly confused because on map, it doesn’t look like the Canal connects to the Seine.
 That is because a portion of it is underground.

 Most visitors to the Place de la Bastille (corner of the 4th, 11th and 12th arrondissements) don’t realize that Canal Saint Martin is actually running underneath it.
 While the canal itself is 2.86 miles (4.6 km), about 1.25 miles (2 km) is actually underground.